secretstartups/handbook/product/ux/ux-research/finding-saas-users/index.html.md

 ---
 layout: handbook-page-toc
 title: "Finding SaaS users"
-description: "How we target research participants to meet specific criteria"
+description: "How we target SaaS research participants to meet specific criteria"
 ---

 ## On this page